Analysis | Trump’s path to electoral victory is disappearing. So are his legal avenues.

 If Pennsylvania winds up being decisive, as analysts currently believe it will, Trump would need to overturn the results in three of the other states just to get to a tie, and four of them to get to a win.

-The closest states would then be Georgia, Wisconsin and Arizona, with all of them potentially decided by less than 1 percentage point.
+The closest states would then be Georgia, Wisconsin and Arizona, with all of them potentially decided by less than one percentage point.
 Combined, they have 37 electoral votes — exactly the number Trump would need to overturn to make the race a 269-269 tie.
 He’d also need to overturn Nevada to get to a majority of electoral votes.

 The math becomes easier if Pennsylvania could somehow be overturned, but Trump would still need the results in at least two more states to also be overturned.